-Note: "Applying and participating" means proposing new projects, applying, responding to call for proposals, newly participating to research as a person involved in collective research, etc. and participating as a Principal Investigator or a person involved in collective research, etc. in research projects in progress (continued projects).
+Note: "Applying and participating" means proposing new research projects, applying, responding to call for proposals, newly participating to research as a person involved in collective research, etc. and participating as a Principal Investigator or a person involved in collective research, etc. in research projects in progress (continued research projects).

-3) If it is established that research misconduct has taken place in a research paper, report, or other research output funded by the KAKENHI, the researcher will be treated in the same way as stated in the above-mentioned 1) and 2).
-The severity of the research misconduct and other matters will be taken into consideration.
+3) If it is established that research misconduct has taken place in a research paper, report, or other research output funded by KAKENHI, the researcher will be treated in the same way as stated in 1) and 2) above.
+The negative impacts of the research misconduct and other matters will be taken into consideration.